 Fortunately for Jordan Chandler he was still a child, and no one could force him to come and testify against his alleged abuser.
 Thus the 6th Amendment to the US Constitution saved the face of the prosecutors and their investigators.
 They did a splendid job, however the boy refused to testify, so what could the poor police do?

 5. THE SECOND ACT OF THE PROSECUTION PERFOFMANCE

 With the first act of the drama over but its closing scene somewhat inconclusive for the audience, the second act was opened by Tom Sneddon and Gil Garcetti (the LA District Attorney) by approaching the legislators with a request to amend the law and let them take the case to court without a child witness, on the basis of the evidence alone.
 If accepted, the proposed change would make Jordan Chandler free as a bird and would not require him to face the defendant in court or need to undergo a cross-examination.

-But instead of doing what he was supposed to do Sneddon simply continued spreading lies about Jackson and the media had tremendous fun trashing Michael solely on Sneddon’s words.
+Sneddon simply continued spreading lies about Jackson and the media had tremendous fun trashing Michael solely on Sneddon’s words.

-Isn’t it interesting that the media is so selective towards the system of justice – Sneddon they do believe even if he simply says so, while the acquittal verdict passed by the jury they do not?
+Isn’t it interesting that the media is so selective towards the system of justice – Sneddon they do believe even if he simply says so, while the acquittal verdict by the jury they do not?